HiagoHGomes/HiagoHGomes/README.md

 ```

 Computer engineering student.
-Trying to find your first job as a front-end developer.
+Trying to get my first job as a front-end developer.

 ```